Image by Michal Jarmoluk from Pixabay

 Constant innovation is a necessity in our modern world.
 Why?
-Because products and services are always getting copied and it’s difficult to stop people and organisations from doing so.
-Of course you can trademark brand names, logos, etc. However, many products and services can be very difficult to protect with a patent.
+Because products and services are always getting copied and it’s difficult to stop people and organizations from doing so.
+Of course, you can trademark brand names, logos, etc. However, many products and services can be very difficult to protect with a patent.
 Small changes to the components that make up the product or small changes to the processes that collectively represent the service ultimately can result in a product or service which is a copy but not from a legal perspective.

 So your only real way to stay ahead of the game is by a process of constant innovation.
 Constantly coming up with new ideas and implementing them keeps your customers engaged and your competitors behind you in the business race.

 Don’t Get Too Complacent